Hundreds Of Bikes Dumped At Dallas Recycling Center As Ofo Leaves Market

 The Dallas Police Dept is aware alot of people are upset with how many ride share bikes there are but this is not the way to get rid of them!
 Voice ur concerns to your City Council person not commit a crime!!! #doitlegally #dallascitycouncil pic.twitter.com/D5jOOHwmW9— Philip Musgrove (@DPDKatyTrail) January 25, 2018

-This summer, as Dallas and other cities enacted laws to reign in the bikes — and as more cities approved the use of dockless electric scooters — Ofo began to shrink its U.S. footprint.
+This summer, as Dallas and other cities enacted laws to rein in the bikes — and as more cities approved the use of dockless electric scooters — Ofo began to shrink its U.S. footprint.

 In July, Ofo shut down its Chicago program after the city changed its rules to favor short-term rental bikes that can lock to stationary objects — through a U-lock or a cable — rather than the self-contained wheel lock that Ofo and other bikes use.